zettajs/zettajs.github.io/recipes/_posts/2014-06-02-sound-sensor.md

 In the app sample above there are a few things to take note of.

-1. Just like with device drivers you use the `name()` function to give your apps a human readable name.
-This is entirely optional but highly recommended.
-2. We use `observe()` to wait for Zetta to notify us of devices that are coming online.
+1. We use `observe()` to wait for Zetta to notify us of devices that are coming online.
 Here we pass in the type of device we're waiting for.
 In our case it's `'sound'`.
-3. To access streams just use the `.streams` object on a retrieved device.
+2. To access streams just use the `.streams` object on a retrieved device.
 Notice our stream naming.
 Consistently name your streams {Name of your stream}Stream to ensure clarity in your code!
+3. For now we don't orchestrate between any devices.
+Right now we'll just log to the console `'I head that!'` when there is a spike in noise.

 ### Run Zetta